Is an Online Business Degree Legit?

 Thinking about returning to school in order to boost your pay and prestige?
 Education is one of the very best investments you can make in your career.
 But does an online business get the respect it deserves?
 Ultimately, is an online business degree legit?

 Good news: Online learning has gone mainstream, and employers know it.
-From aspiring accountants to MBA wannabes, more than seven million students took at least one online class in 2013.
-During the ten years between 2002 and 2012, the number of U.S. colleges offering online degrees almost doubled.
+From aspiring accountants to MBA wannabes, more than 10 million students took at least one online class in 2015 according to the National Center for Educational Statistics.

 Will employers automatically put my résumé in the “reject” stack when they see that I earned my degree online?